Learning complexity gradually in quantum machine learning models: Results

 For each experimental run, data is generated from the corresponding distribution $\calD$.
 During training, we employ the mean squared error as loss function

 where $M$ is the number of classes.
 Then, given a training set of size $N$ drawn from the distribution $\calD$, we sample a mini-batch of size $L$, and we minimize the empirical risk

 Let us detail here the experimental setup used throughout the following sections.
 We generate a training set $S$ containing 50 ground states drawn from the distribution $\calD$, and a test set $T$ containing 1000 samples from the same distribution.
+While the ratio of training to test data is unconventional compared to classical machine learning practices, it is intentionally chosen for this quantum context.
+Because obtaining ground-state data for quantum many-body systems is resource-intensive, demonstrating robust generalization from a minimal number of training examples is a key benchmark for QML models~\cite{caro2022generalization, gil2024understanding}.
+Furthermore, restricting the training set size ensures the learning task is sufficiently demanding to clearly isolate and highlight the performance benefits of our data-ordering strategies.
+The large test set is maintained to provide high statistical confidence in the evaluated generalization performance.

+To ensure a balanced representation of all classes, these states are obtained by sampling the Hamiltonian's coupling constants an equal number of times from within each distinct phase region.
 We refer to the standard approach of uniformly sampling mini-batches of size $L$ from the training set $S$ as the \textit{standard} method.
 In this work, we use a fixed mini-batch size of $L=10$.
+Each learning framework is evaluated over ten independent runs, using newly generated data and random initializations for each run.
 Next, we define a scoring function $s : S \rightarrow \mathbb{R}$ to measure the difficulty of each training example $(\lvert\psi_i\rangle,\vec{y}_i)$.
 This function assigns a higher score to harder examples, e.g., $s((\lvert\psi_i\rangle,\vec{y}_i)) > s((\lvert\psi_j\rangle,\vec{y}_i))$.
 The scoring function $s$ incorporates prior knowledge and thus embodies some of the inductive bias of the model.
 We additionally define a pacing function to determine how the size of the subsets from which mini-batches are uniformly sampled is adjusted throughout training.
-Details regarding the specific pacing functions employed are provided in Ref.~\cite{github_repository}.
+Details regarding the implementation and the specific pacing functions employed are provided in Ref.~\cite{github_repository} and Appendix~\ref{app:numerics}.

 For the quantum circuit simulations, we leverage the {\tt PennyLane}~\cite{bergholm2018pennylane} software library running on classical hardware.
-We utilize the ADAM optimizer~\cite{kingma2014adam} for parameter updates during training, which is a stochastic gradient descent method that dynamically adjusts learning rates.
+We utilize the ADAM optimizer~\cite{kingma2014adam} for parameter updates during training, which is a stochastic gradient descent method that dynamically adjusts learning rates.\\

-\subsubsection{Self-taught learning}
+\subsection{Self-taught learning}

 In this first experiment, we order the quantum data based on the loss of a pre-trained QCNN model with identical architecture and trained without ordering.
 This is usually referred to as \emph{self-taught} learning.
 At the beginning of the training, we order the training set according to the loss of each data point.
 We then gradually increase the number of data points used for training throughout the epochs, following a monotonically increasing pacing function.
 We consider four orderings: (1) \textit{Standard}, which is used as a baseline and corresponds to the standard approach with no specific ordering nor pacing function, all data points are treated equally from the start; (2) \textit{Random}, where data points are randomly ordered, and serves as a control that should behave similar to the Standard approach; (3) \textit{Easy}, which prioritizes data points with lower loss values (easier examples); and (4) \textit{Hard}, which prioritizes data points with higher loss values (harder examples).